Transmission (mechanical device): Automated manual / clutchless manual

+Automatic

+An automatic transmission does not require any input from the driver to change forward gears under normal driving conditions.

 Hydraulic automatic

 The most common design of automatic transmissions is the hydraulic automatic, which typically uses planetary gearsets that are operated using hydraulics.
 The transmission is connected to the engine via a torque converter (or a fluid coupling prior to the 1960s), instead of the friction clutch used by most manual transmissions and dual-clutch transmissions.

 Dual-clutch (DCT)

 A dual-clutch transmission (DCT) uses two separate clutches for odd and even gear sets.
 The design is often similar to two separate manual transmissions with their respective clutches contained within one housing, and working as one unit.
 In car and truck applications, the DCT functions as an automatic transmission, requiring no driver input to change gears.

-Continuously variable (CVT)
+Continuously-variable Ratio

 A continuously variable transmission (CVT) can change seamlessly through a continuous range of gear ratios.
 This contrasts with other transmissions that provide a limited number of gear ratios in fixed steps.
-The flexibility of a CVT with suitable control may allow the engine to operate at a constant RPM while the vehicle moves at varying speeds.
+The flexibility of a CVT with suitable control may allow the engine to operate at a constant speed while the vehicle moves at varying speeds.

 CVTs are used in cars, tractors, side-by-sides, motor scooters, snowmobiles, bicycles, and earthmoving equipment.

 The most common type of CVT uses two pulleys connected by a belt or chain; however, several other designs have also been used at times.